Oat Milk Without Gums

 Although gums have been declared safe by food safety authorities, numerous studies have linked the consumption of gums with digestive issues.

-Gums are also highly processed ingredients so if you want to minimise additives in your oat milk may want to consider choosing a gum free brand.
+Gums are alsoΒ highly processed ingredients so if you want to minimise additives in your oat milk, and exposure to ultra processed foods, you may want to consider choosing a gum free brand.

 Two other common gums used in oat milk are xanthan gum and gellan gum.
-These are derived from the fermentation of sugars and may also cause milder digestive issues.
+These are derived from the fermentation of sugarsΒ using bacteria and may also cause milderΒ digestive issues.Β

 Oat milk without any gums added

-• Minor Figures is gum free but contains acidity regulators.
+- Minor FiguresΒ is gum free but contains other additives like acidity regulators.

 Which oat milk contains gums?

-The cheaper and own-brand varieties are generally more likely to contain gums as they rely on thickeners.
+The cheaper and own-brand varietiesΒ are generally more likely to contain gums as they rely on thickeners and fillers.